Home Local NewsDeveloping StoryWitnesses say Student was “Body-slammed” by TMU Security Outside Evan Solomon Talk

 by Janna Abbas

-A photo of the outside of a building on Bond St with a blue banner at the bottom that says developing story.
+A photo of the outside of a building on Bond St.

 The student is one of eight people who disrupted the forum by interrupting the speakers, standing up, and making a statement, and were escorted out.
 After handcuffing the student, two TMU security guards took her to the Campus Planning and Facilities building, located at 111 Bond St., where she was held.

-“This is just beyond crazy because you don’t expect school security [to treat students like this],” said a student and representative of TMU’s Students for Justice in Palestine, who spoke to OTR on the condition of anonymity due to concerns for their safety.
+“This is just beyond crazy because you don’t expect school security [to treat students like this],” said a student and representative of the SJP, who spoke to OTR on the condition of anonymity due to concerns for their safety.

-The SJP representative witnessed the student being apprehended by security, managing to capture the incident on video (posted below with their permission).
+The SJP representative witnessed the student being apprehended by security, managing to capture the incident on video (posted here with their permission).

 In the video, two TMU security guards can be seen forcefully pushing a woman of small stature to the floor of the George Vari Engineering and Computing Centre, and she can be heard saying: “You’re hurting me,” and “I can’t breathe.”
 The person filming the video can be heard asking security what they are doing and to release the student.

-“We will be reviewing this matter thoroughly and will take any necessary actions,” the statement reads.
-“The safety and security of our community remain a top priority.
+In their initial statement for OTR, the university said that they were reviewing the matter, and that “the safety and security of our community remain a top priority.
 While incidents of this nature are rare, they are taken very seriously.”

-People gathered outside the Campus Planning and Facilities building, including the SJP representative, say it’s not clear why security detained the student.
+On Friday, people gathered outside the Campus Planning and Facilities building, including the SJP representative, said it’s wasn’t clear why security detained the student.

 Initial reports from people gathered outside Campus Planning and Facilities were that the student was arrested by police.
-However, TPS media relations say there was no arrest made.
+However, TPS media relations says there was no arrest made.

 Martin Regg Cohn, Dr. Hossein Rahnama, and AI Minister Evan Solomon sitting on three chairs, on a podium, with a black background behind them, which displays the TMU and the dais logos.